potaatu/potaatu.github.io/README.md

-This is a website for taking Personal Notes of Mine.
+This is a personal website for my daily needs.